LOADING ...

 I guess this world was lucky to see him born;

-I know this was lucky just to see him born;
+I know world was lucky just to see him born;

 Videos